Instrumental/statsd-instrumental-backend/README.md

     timeout: 10000,               // OPTIONAL (integer), number of milliseconds to wait for establishing a connection to Instrumental before giving up, default 10s
     recordCounterRates: true,     // OPTIONAL (boolean) whether or not to send ".rate" metrics with counters, default true
     metricPrefix: "",             // OPTIONAL (string) this will be prepended (with a dot) to ALL of your metrics
-    metricFilters: []             // OPTIONAL (array of regexes) any metrics matching these filters will be dropped
+    metricFiltersExclude: []      // OPTIONAL (array of regexes) any metrics matching these filters will be dropped
     // for example, [/\.rate$/, /\.[^\.]*_99$/] would filter out counter rates and extra metrics for stats like upper_99, mean_99 and so on.
-  }
+    metricFiltersInclude: [/.*/]  // OPTIONAL (array of regexes) any metrics _NOT_ matching these filters will be dropped }
 }
 ```